 In contrast, only the higher-ranking dogs in the dog pack showed such behavior since it wasn’t tolerated among the lower-ranking dogs.

-Wolves were seldom aggressive with there pack mates, according to the study and even – sometimes – showed restraint in encounters with wolves outside the pack, occasionally sparing an animal that rolled over in a submissive position.
+Wolves were seldom aggressive with their pack mates, according to the study and even – sometimes – showed restraint in encounters with wolves outside the pack, occasionally sparing an animal that rolled over in a submissive position.

 The researchers will now look at why dogs make better companions than wolves if it is not greater tolerance and socialisation.
 They suspect that factors such as losing fear of humans and readily accepting us as social partners, are the skills that set dogs apart as better pets.